If you plan to engage in CPT, you should discuss your plans at least two weeks in advance with the International Student Advisor.

 - CPT is authorized one semester at a time to verify continued eligibility.

 - Do not begin training until your I-20 is endorsed and in your hand.

-- You are authorized to work with the company, at the location, and during the dates stated on page 3 of your I-20.
+- You are authorized to work only with the company, at the location, and during the dates stated on page 2 of your I-20.
 If any of these details will change, you and your faculty advisor must notify the International Student Services office in writing to alter the conditions of your authorization.
-Your form I-20 must be updated and in your hands BEFORE you may begin training under the new parameters.
+Your form I-20 must be updated and in your hands, BEFORE you may begin training under the new parameters.

 - Withdrawing or dropping credits that are tied to CPT authorization immediately voids the CPT authorization.

 - You are still in F-1 student status while on CPT and must continue to notify the International Student Services office of changes to your address, program, or financial information.

 - You may travel into and out of the US while on CPT provided you have your I-20 signed by the International Student Advisor each semester.